barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 Ideal bias/variance ratio: **0.5%/1%**

-## Initialization summary
+## Initialization of Parameters
+(⚠️ NOT hyperparameters)

+Possible initializations of parameters:
+- random
+- zeros
+- He initialization

 The weights `W[l]` should be initialized randomly to **break symmetry**.

 The biases `b[l]` can be initialized to zeros.
 It is ok because symmetry is still broken so long as `W[l]` is initialized randomly.

-Different initializations lead to different results
+- Different initializations lead to different results.

-Random initialization is used to break symmetry and make sure different hidden units can learn different things
+- Random initialization is used to break symmetry and make sure different hidden units can learn different things

-Don't initialize values too large
+- Don't initialize values too large

-He initialization works well for networks with ReLU activations.
+- He initialization works well for networks with ReLU activations.
 It initializes the weights to random values scaled according to a paper by He et al., 2015.

 ## Regularization summary
 To be used when overfitting to help reduce the variance.
 It drives your weights `W[l]_i` to lower values.